SuperOfficeDocs/crmscript/docs/api-reference/classes/Date/Date.md

 intellisense: Void.Date
 sortOrder: 194
 so.topic: reference
+so.yml: 1
 ---

 # Date

 A class for representing dates as objects.
-Constructor can take a Date, and returns a Date.
+Constructor can take a Date and returns a Date.
 The default date is now.

 ## Example